quentusrex/mrt-nom/README.md

   * Library first, service application next
 * Low level library interface for protocol parsing
 * High level long running service for network and business level event handling
+* Life is messy.
+When something unexpected happens, make it easy to triage
+  * If something unexpected happens, try to make it easy to post as an issue with enough relavent info

 ## Development Progress